-As mentioned in the previous section, successful long-term relationship with clients is a must have.
+As mentioned in the previous section, a successful long-term relationship with clients is a must-have.
 However, it’s important that those clients are happy to back that relationship.

-You can tell a lot about a company from their clients.
+You can tell a lot about a company from its clients.
 A true business partner will:

 - Have their customers’ interests at heart.